jonspock/docker-based-gitian-builder/README.md

 Please refer the Dockerfile to inspect what platform will be built.

-Example: If the 'CMD' section of the Dockerfile specifies '../bitcoin/contrib/gitian-descriptors/gitian-linux.yml', it will build all linux varieties.
+Example: If the 'CMD' section of the Dockerfile specifies '../devault/contrib/gitian-descriptors/gitian-linux.yml', it will build all linux varieties.
 This includes 32/64 bit and ARM.
-Please check the bitcoin repo for other descriptors such as Windows and MacOSX.
+Please check the devault repo for other descriptors such as Windows and MacOSX.
 If you change the descriptor, please re-run:

 ```bash
 docker build -t builder .